The Roman monuments of Fréjus as a city walk

 The urban area of Fréjus has the highest density of Roman ruins in all of southern France.
 In contrast to the more famous Arles or Nîmes, very few monuments are still well preserved here.
 The reason is geological: the rock types mica slate and porphyry are not suitable for buildings with large stone blocks, these rocks are simply too weak for this.
 The Romans built everything here from burnt bricks, which, however, do not survive as well as large and heavy limestone blocks.
 But we find here an aqueduct, Roman city walls, embankments, remains of thermal installations and a port.
 Most of these relics can now be found in public parks and these oases of calm help you forget the few sections in heavy traffic.
 There are also many medieval buildings.

-A city that is so rich in history naturally has appropriate museums and buildings that can only be visited with guided tours.
+A city that is so rich in history naturally has appropriate museums and buildings that have opening hours or must be visited with guided tours.
 These are highly recommended, there are hints in the text.
 The tour is designed in loops that always lead back to the old town centre.
 The path is optimized in terms of walking and does not follow any historical or urban planning logic.

 The facts